 Look for a roommate.

 Having a roommate can be one of the easiest ways to help you save money on a rental property.
-Not only will you be able to split your bills in half, but you can always have the option for a bigger place as well.
+Not only will you be able to split the rent and utility costs in half, but you can always have the option for a bigger place as well.
+This can significantly reduce your monthly expenses and create a more affordable living arrangement.

 Take advantage of vacancy referrals.